fczavian/fczavian/README.md

 <br>

 ## ⚡ About Me

-> 🤖 *"Building Discord bots so users don't have to interact with real humans."*

 - 🔭 Developer from **Pakistan 🇵🇰** building Discord applications & backend services at **FizzyStudio**
 - 💬 Interested in Discord ecosystems, multiplayer game bots, and server automation
 - ⚡ Focused on crafting user-centric tools and backend systems